kyma-project/kyma/docs/04-operation-guides/operations/smsh-01-istio-disable-sidecar-injection.md

 ---
-title: Disable Istio Sidecar Proxy Injection
+title: Disable Istio sidecar proxy injection
 ---

 By default, `istiod` watches all Pod creation operations on all Namespaces and injects the newly created Pods with a sidecar proxy.